apohllo/cyc-console/README.txt

 * highlighting of unmatched parenthesis
 * colorful prompt
 * readline based editing (arrows, delete, etc. works!)
+* autocompletion of symbols (present in server answers) and functions (listed in ~/.cyc_functions)

 * problems with multiline commands
 * messeges send to stdout are not visible
 * errors are not printed - only nil is returned
+* text protocol is used (lenghty output is cut, it might be slower than the binary protocol, but is not as important when working in interactive mode)

 == SYNOPSIS: